 Experienced salespeople will often joke, “Everyone's favorite radio station is WII-FM.”
-They're referring to the acronym WIIFM – "What's in it for me?"
-And no, this doesn't mean you.
+They're referring to the acronym WIIFM: "What's in it for me?"
+And no, this doesn't mean you, the salesperson.
 It means your prospect or potential customer.
-What's in it for him?

 Use WIIFM to Your Advantage

 Your sales prospect's needs should be on the top of your mind as you make your pitch.
 Every prospect you approach will consider your pitch from the point of WIIFM.
 That's why it's so important to talk about the benefits rather than the features of what you're selling – literally tell him what's in it for him.

 Prospects don't care that you need to close at least three more sales this month, or that you're shooting for a big win before you leave on vacation.
 And why should they?
 Neither of those things benefits them.
 Your prospect wants to hear about what he or she stands to gain by buying your products, and it should be something pretty substantial if you want him to move quickly.
 This is why benefits outsell features so dramatically.